'Chachu No 1' Varun Dhawan Introduces His Niece To The World, Says It's Love At First Sight!

 Speaking about Sui Dhaaga, the young lad had earlier told IANS that his character in the film is inspired by comic character Suppandi from Tinkle.
 He was quoted as saying, "I love reading Suppandi.
 I used to read that a lot during my childhood.
 Even the characters I do, like right now I am playing this character of a tailor Mauji in Sui Dhaaga...there is more to him than just being a tailor as he is a peon in a shop as well.
 Mauji is very inspired by Suppandi."

-On the other hand, he had tweeted about Kalank, ""#KALANK is a film Karan wanted to direct 15 years ago.
+On the other hand, he had tweeted about Kalank, "#KALANK is a film Karan wanted to direct 15 years ago.
 Now 15 years later that dream will be realised.
 Feel honoured that I can be a part of this huge ensemble and Karan's dream film directed by #Abhishek. happy to do my 3rd film with #SajidNadiadwala and thankful for the support."